 Community planning and development: In an effort to continue its emphasis on improving efficiency and effectiveness, OIG is continuing to emphasize this program area.
-Based on OIG assessments, congressional inquiries, and Recovery Accountability and Transparency Board referrals, OIG plans to continue to focus on audits of grantees receiving NSP funding.
-In addition, Congress has taken an interest in improving the efficiency of the HOME program.
-HUD's Office of Community Planning and Development has recently developed the OneCPD model to focus on skills, planning, and innovations to build grantee capacity and help grantees comply with regulatory requirements.
+Congress has taken an interest in improving the efficiency of the HOME program.
+On July 24, 2013, HUD published the HOME final rule.
+The rule represents the most significant changes to the HOME program in 17 years.
+HUD CPD has also recently developed the OneCPD model to focus on skills, planning, and innovations to build grantee capacity and help grantees comply with regulatory requirements.
 HUD OIG has long-standing concerns regarding the financial management controls over community planning and development formula grant programs and will continue to focus on audits of HOME grantees and HUD's monitoring of the grantees.

-OIG also has concerns over the capacity of subrecipients receiving funding from HUD programs; therefore, audits of such activities will also be given priority.
+OIG also has concerns regarding the capacity of subrecipients receiving funding from HUD programs; therefore, audits of such activities will also be given priority.
 For those selected, we will evaluate the control systems in place to determine whether these controls provide the review and oversight necessary to ensure that funds are spent on eligible activities and put to good use.